 The Community Meal (Rochester)

 The Community Meal is free and provided to residents in need.
-Meals are served on Saturdays from 4:00 – 5:00 pm at Grace Community Church, 57 Wakefield Street in Rochester, NH.
+Meals are served on Saturdays from 4:00 – 5:00 pm at Grace Community Church, 57 Wakefield Street in Rochester.
 Please enter Church on parking lot side.
 Hosted by Frisbie Memorial Hospital.
 Note: Community Meals will NOT be served on the following days:

 The Table of Plenty provides healthy, home-cooked meals for people having difficulty putting food on their tables.
 For more information visit thetableofplenty.org.
-Community Kitchens located in three Seacoast communities:
+Community Kitchens are available in three communities:

 York, Maine – Tuesdays, 5 – 6pm at the First Parish Church, York Street

 Berwick, Maine – Wednesdays, 5 – 6pm at Berwick United Methodist Church, Route 9

 Kittery, Maine – Thursdays, 5 – 6pm at St. Raphael Church, Whipple Road